“Hanging one scoundrel, it appears, does not deter the next. Well, what of it? The first one is at least disposed of.”

 While the rest of the nation was busy fighting the Civil War, the deadliest campaign of vigilante justice in American history was erupting in the Rocky Mountains.

-After hanging Plummer and his two main deputies on January 10, 1864, the Vigilantes went on to hang more bandits in such places as Hellgate (Missoula), Cottonwood (Deer Lodge), Fort Owen and Virginia City.
+After hanging Plummer and his two main deputies on January 10, 1864, the Vigilantes hung more bandits in such places as Hellgate (Missoula), Cottonwood (Deer Lodge), Fort Owen, and Virginia City.

 Though these Montana Vigilantes are still revered in Montana as founding fathers, historians have provided evidence that the whole thing regarding Sheriff Plummer and his Road Agents may very well have been a fraud.

-Legal hangings were performed with regular frequency, the most public of which was the execution of the conspirators who were found guilty of killing Abraham Lincoln in 1865, just days after the close of the long and bloody Civil War.
+Legal hangings were performed regularly, the most public of which was the execution of the conspirators who were found guilty of killing Abraham Lincoln in 1865, just days after the close of the long and bloody Civil War.
 Mortally wounded by John Wilkes Booth’s bullet, Booth escaped but was shot down 12 days later in his hiding place.